OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 ![Arduino wiring](./Arduino.STH10_bb.png)

-This produces an out put like that:
+This produces an output like that:

 ![Serial console](./serial.console.png)